common-workflow-language/user_guide/src/topics/workflows.md

 Now the scatter acts on a single step, but that step consists of two steps so each step is performed in parallel.

 If `scatter` declares more than one input parameter, `scatterMethod` describes how to divide the inputs into separate jobs.
-There are 3 scatter methods in CWL: `dot_product`, `flat_crossproduct`, and `nested_crossproduct`
+There are 3 scatter methods in CWL: `dot_product`, `flat_crossproduct`, and `nested_crossproduct`.

-`dotproduct` specifies that each of the input arrays are aligned and one element taken from each array to construct each job.
+`dotproduct` specifies that each of the input arrays are aligned, and one element taken from each array to construct each job.
 It is an error if all input arrays are not the same length.

 ```cwl
 #!/usr/bin/env cwl-runner